zopefoundation/zc.recipe.rhrc/README.rst

 ==================

-Fixed: Errors were raised if stopping a run script failed during
-       uninstall.
-This could cause a buildout to be wedged, because you couldn't uninstall a broken/missing run script.
+Fixed: Errors were raised if stopping a run script failed during uninstall.
+This could cause a buildout to be wedged, because you couldn't uninstall a broken run script.

 1.4.1 (2012-08-31)